 Even if your house boasts the additional room for the second child, consider the advantages of shared bedrooms.

-Converting the other room into a playroom (or study area as they grow older), allowing the children extra play area, is a cool option when decorating kids rooms.
+Converting the other room into a playroom, as shown above (or study area as they grow older), allowing the children extra play area, is a cool option when decorating kids rooms.

 If play dates are a norm, this would be an ideal way to keep the kids' bedroom private and, to a large extent, clean.